wcandillon/react-native-redash/README.md

 ```
 const [toggle state] = useMemoOne(() => [new Value(0), new Value(State.UNDETERMINED)], []);
 ```

-### `useTransition(state: any, source: Node, destination: Node, duration: number, easing: EasingFunction): Node`

-Returns an animation value that follows a component state.
-The value equals `source` at the beginning of the transition and `destination` at the end of the transition.

-### `useToggle(toggle: boolean, duration: number, easing: EasingFunction): Node`

-Returns an animation value that follows a component boolean state.

 ### `timing({ clock?: Clock, from?: Node, to?: Node, duration?: Node, easing?: EasingFunction }): Node`